Introduction to Cluster Algebras. Chapters 1-3: The basic affine space

 \item Under each braid move, the corresponding collections of chamber minors are obtained from each other by exchanging the minors $Y$ and~$Z$ (cf.\ Figure~\ref{fig:moves1}), and these minors satisfy the identity

 \end{enumerate} Statement (1) is easily checked by direct inspection.
 Statement (2) is a theorem of G.~Ringel~\cite{ringel}; it is also equivalent to a well known property of reduced words in the symmetric group (Tits' Lemma): any two such words are related by braid moves.
-Finally, formula \eqref{eq1:ac+bd=yz} is one of the aforementioned generalized Pl\"ucker relations; its proof is exercise \ref{ex:identity-Plucker} below. \end{proof}
+Finally, formula \eqref{eq1:ac+bd=yz} is one of the aforementioned generalized Pl\"ucker relations; see \cref{ex:identity-Plucker} below. \end{proof}